ricmmartins/azure-governance-made-simple/guide/governance-policies.md

 |[Click here to see on Azure Portal](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F09024ccc-0c5f-475e-9457-b7c0d9ed487b) | [Click here to see the JSON file](https://github.com/Azure/azure-policy/blob/master/built-in-policies/policyDefinitions/Security%20Center/ASC_DesignateMoreThanOneOwner_Audit.json)|
 |--- |--- |

-✔️ *Please note that if you decides to enable the Azure Security Center built-in initiatives, be on the lookout for overlapping conflicts.
-[See here](https://docs.microsoft.com/en-us/azure/security-center/policy-reference) the Azure Policy built-in definitions for Azure Security Center*

 ### ☑️ Tags
 **Require a tag on resource groups:** Enforces existence of a tag on resource groups.